 If you or someone close to you has just received a diagnosis, or you have been living with a serious health issue for some time, it may be helpful to stop and think about the following: Make a List of Your Questions.
 Some of your questions may be answered as you read information provided here.…

-Adults with serious illness often live with physical and emotional pain.
-Palliative care is specialized medical care that helps to manage patient symptoms and focuses on improving the quality of life for both the patient and their family, and makes living with a serious illness easier.
-The palliative care team works with the individual’s current doctors to enhance patient care.
-Working with the…
+People with serious illnesses often live with physical and emotional pain.
+Palliative care is specialized medical care that helps to manage patient symptoms, focuses on improving quality of life for both the patient and their family, and makes living with a serious illness easier.
+The palliative care team works with the individual’s current doctors to…

 If you or a loved one has been diagnosed with a serious illness, are having difficulty managing symptoms, or have had multiple hospitalizations or emergency room visits, palliative care may make your life and that of your family much easier.
-If you are considering palliative care, the following questions that may help you identify a…
+A more in-depth overview of palliative care and the support it can provide can be found…

-Selecting a Hospice Provider Just like selecting any other medical care, if you or someone you care about needs the support of hospice, it is important to find a provider that is a good fit.
+Just like selecting any other medical care, if you or someone you care about needs the support of hospice, it is important to find a provider that is a good fit.
 Click here to learn more about hospice care.
-There may be a number of organizations that provide care in your…
+There may be a number of organizations that provide care in your area.
+If your doctor…